The Waving Flag: The Arab Conquests

 I found this, a first edition hardback, during a visit to Hay-on-Wye and I thoroughly enjoyed reading it.

-It may be outdated, and not reflect modern historical orthodoxy & social attitudes, but its approach is both simple and straight forward, making it eminently readable.
-Plus there are lots of excellent maps and nearly all places in the text are shown on a map: modern authors please note.
+It may be outdated, and not reflect modern orthodoxy & social attitudes, but its approach is both simple and straight forward.
+Eminently readable.
+There are lots of excellent maps and nearly all places in the text are shown on a map: modern authors please note.

 Vexillia said...